 Those are just a few of the ways we’re confronting global challenges head-on at Mississippi State University.
 From groundbreaking research projects to award-winning service initiatives, the Mississippi State experience equips students with the knowledge and confidence to see beyond challenges and create the future.

-With a record enrollment of more than 22,000, Mississippi State’s campus population comprises students from 49 states, the territories of Guam, Puerto Rico and Washington D.C., and 84 countries.
+With a record enrollment of more than 23,000, Mississippi State’s campus population comprises students from all 50 states, the territories of Puerto Rico, Virgin Islands and Washington D.C., and 84 countries.
 In addition to a comprehensive array of educational options, MSU offers opportunities for students to lead in the classroom, on campus and in the community.
 Strengths include diversity, cross-campus collaboration and a supportive environment that embraces intellectual and creative freedom.

 Through MSU’s leadership in domestic and international research consortiums, we’re spearheading advancements in unmanned aerial systems, enhancing aquaculture to eradicate global hunger, and developing improved curricula and training for the next generation of scientists and engineers.
 Our research networks open doors to enriching study-abroad opportunities in a variety of disciplines.

 Student-led research teams at MSU are expanding the boundaries of technology to find better solutions.
 They’re protecting airplanes from lightning strikes, building crime-fighting robots, and producing the world’s first all-electric, autonomous SUV designed for on- and off-road driving.
 They’re also advancing smart-grid energy technologies, helping restore life-sustaining marshlands along the Gulf Coast and partnering with NASA on future space exploration.